turanszkij/WickedEngine/README.md

 // Declare main component once per application:
 MainComponent main;

-// If you want to render, interface with Windows API like this: main.SetWindow(hWnd, hInst);
+// Set the window to render to like this: main.SetWindow(hWnd);

 // Run the application:
 while(true) {